kkhan01/dogs-ate-our-homework/README.md

       - Link Binary with Libraries
       - Press + and command+shift+g to find your SDL2.framework
       - Add it.
-  -*Post-Installation*
+  - *Post-Installation*
     - In your Xcode Window
       - Press Product
       	- Scheme
       - Edit Scheme...
         - Set custom working directory to your current working directory